SriramR17/Anamoly-Detection/README.md

-# Network Anomaly Detection System
+# Anomaly Detection Dashboard

-A high-performance machine learning system for detecting network anomalies in telecom traffic data using advanced gradient boosting algorithms.
+A comprehensive web-based dashboard for anomaly detection with real-time data visualization and monitoring capabilities.
+This project combines a FastAPI backend with a React TypeScript frontend to provide an interactive platform for monitoring and analyzing anomaly detection results.

 ## 🎯 Project Overview